🌲 Front Range Plant FinderPlant finder

 Is Myrtle spurge / donkey-tail spurge good for the Colorado Front Range?

-Yes.
-Myrtle spurge / donkey-tail spurge is included in the Front Range Plant Finder as a groundcover suited to Colorado's Front Range.
+Yes, Myrtle spurge / donkey-tail spurge is a well-suited groundcover for Colorado's Front Range.

 How big does Myrtle spurge / donkey-tail spurge get?